Parallel-in-Time/pySDC/README.rst

    conda install -c conda-forge mpich petsc4py mpi4py fenics

-Most of the code is tested automatically using `Travis-CI <https://travis-ci.org/Parallel-in-Time/pySDC>`_, so a working version of the installation process can always be found in the `install`-block of the `.travis.yml <https://github.com/Parallel-in-Time/pySDC/blob/master/.travis.yml>`_ file.
+Most of the code is tested automatically using `Github Actions <https://github.com/Parallel-in-Time/pySDC/actions>`_, so a working version of the installation process can always be found in the `ci_pipeline.yml <https://github.com/Parallel-in-Time/pySDC/blob/master/.github/workflows/ci_pipeline.yml>`_ file.

 For many examples, `LaTeX` is used for the plots, i.e. a decent installation of this is needed in order to run the tests.
 When using `fenics` or `petsc4py`, a C++ compiler is required (although installation may go through at first).